openethereum/fether/packages/fether-react/src/Onboarding/termsAndConditions.md

 **Privacy and your personal information**

 You agree to the use of your data (if any is gathered) in accordance with Parity Technologies&#39; privacy policies: [https://paritytech.io/legal.html](https://paritytech.io/legal.html).
-This policy explains how Parity Technologies treats your personal information (if any is gathered), and protects your privacy, when you use Parity Technologies&#39; Products.
+This policy explains how Parity Technologies treats your personal information (if any is gathered), and protects your privacy when you use Parity Technologies&#39; Products.

 **Content in Fether**